J-The-Fox/Game-Dev-Club/projects/examples/python/README.md

 - Zope [Zope.dev](https://www.zope.dev/), [PyPi](https://pypi.org/project/Zope/)
 - colorama [PyPi](https://pypi.org/project/colorama/)

-> Important Note!: If You Are On Windows, Upgrade To The Lates Version Of pygame!
+> Important Note!: If You Are On Windows, Upgrade To The Latest Version Of pygame!
 > 'python3 -m pip install pygame --upgrade'
 > This Will Alow You To Load Some Images You Otherwise Could Not